RitRa/Project2018-iris/README.md

 I also used the Jupyter Notebook for this project.

-## Step 1.
-Data Import
+## 1. Data Import
 Import the iris.csv using the panda library and examine first few rows of data

-## Step 2.
-Discovering the Shape of the table
+## 2. Discovering the Shape of the table

-## Step 3.
-Find out unique classification/type of iris flower and the amount
+## 3. Find out unique classification/type of iris flower and the amount
 'Iris-setosa', 'Iris-versicolor', 'Iris-virginica'

-## Step 4.
-Investigating the data: Min, Max, Mean, Median and Standard Deviation
+## 4. Investigating the data: Min, Max, Mean, Median and Standard Deviation

-## Step 5.
-Summary Statistics Table
+## 5. Summary Statistics Table
+From the above summary, we can see there is huge range in the size of the Sepal Length and Petal Length.
+We will use a scatter plot to see if the size is related to the species of Iris.